eclipse-iceoryx/iceoryx/iceoryx_examples/automotive_soa/README.md

 skeleton.m_event.Send(std::move(sample));
 ```

-If `Allocate` fails to acquire new memory, the application is stopped.
+If `Loan` fails to acquire new memory, the application is stopped.

 The counter is incremented with every iteration of the loop.
 After 30 iterations the skeleton starts to `Update` the value of the field